Edge Lit Exit Signs

 Filters

-• Electrical & backup: Universal 120/277 VAC, low-standby LED boards, solid-state charger, and battery-backup models rated for 90-minute emergency illumination.
+• Electrical & emergency backup: Many models offer universal 120/277 VAC, efficient LED boards, solid-state charging, and battery backup rated for 90-minute emergency illumination (verify per model).

 Recessed vs. Surface-/End-Mount Edge-Lit Exit Signs

-Recessed edge-lit exit sign with concealed housing above the ceiling, flush trim at the ceiling plane, and acrylic EXIT panel illuminated by edge LEDs.
+Recessed edge lit exit sign: concealed housing above ceiling with a flush trim at the ceiling plane and an acrylic EXIT panel lit by edge LEDs.

 Sits flush with the ceiling/soffit; housing is concealed above the ceiling.

-• Best for: clean, minimal interiors with aligned trims and soffits.
+• Best for: clean, minimal interiors where aligned trims and soffits are part of the design.

-• Planning: requires rough-in/clearance; coordinate opening size, trim depth, and orientation.
+• Planning: requires above-ceiling clearance and coordination for cut-in size, trim depth, and orientation.

-• Service: keep test/indicator access visible after trim install.
+• Service: keep test/indicator access visible after trim installation for quick inspections.

 Surface / End-Mount Edge-Lit Exit Signs